DylanLawless/DylanLawless.github.io/_topic/cryptography/medical_espionage.md

 One would imagine that this is a clean, automated, process.
 However, it is very common for researchers and clinicians to simply email back and forth about very sensitive information.
-This is uderstandable and often a patient's life could be saved with a rapid diagnosis.
+This is understandable and often a patient's life could be saved with a rapid diagnosis.

 However, the facts should be clearly stated.
 Plain text emails, SMS, and other types of communications are collected routinely